K–12 education in the United States: Primary education

 Historically, in the United States, local public control (and private alternatives) have allowed for some variation in the organization of schools.
-Elementary school includes kindergarten through sixth grade (or sometimes, to fourth grade, fifth grade or eighth grade).
+Elementary school includes kindergarten through fifth grade or sixth grade (sometimes to fourth grade or eighth grade).
 Basic subjects are taught in elementary school, and students often remain in one classroom throughout the school day, except for specialized programs, such as physical education, library, music, and art classes.
 There are (as of 2001) about 3.6 million children in each grade in the United States.

 Typically, the curriculum in public elementary education is determined by individual school districts or county school system.
 The school district selects curriculum guides and textbooks that reflect a state's learning standards and benchmarks for a given grade level.
 The most recent curriculum that has been adopted by most states is Common Core.
 Learning Standards are the goals by which states and school districts must meet adequate yearly progress (AYP) as mandated by No Child Left Behind (NCLB).
 This description of school governance is simplistic at best, however, and school systems vary widely not only in the way curricular decisions are made but also in how teaching and learning take place.
 Some states or school districts impose more top-down mandates than others.
 In others, teachers play a significant role in curriculum design and there are few top-down mandates.
 Curricular decisions within private schools are often made differently from in public schools, and in most cases without consideration of NCLB.

 Public elementary school teachers typically instruct between twenty and thirty students.
 A typical classroom will include children with a range of learning needs or abilities, from those identified as having special needs of the kinds listed in the Individuals with Disabilities Act IDEA to those that are cognitively, athletically or artistically disabled.
 At times, an individual school district identifies areas of need within the curriculum.
 Teachers and advisory administrators form committees to develop supplemental materials to support learning for diverse learners and to identify enrichment for textbooks.
 There are special education teachers working with the identified students.
 Many school districts post information about the curriculum and supplemental materials on websites for public access.

 In general, a student learns basic arithmetic and sometimes rudimentary algebra in mathematics, English proficiency (such as basic grammar, spelling, and vocabulary), and fundamentals of other subjects.
 Learning standards are identified for all areas of a curriculum by individual States, including those for mathematics, social studies, science, physical development, the fine arts, and reading.
 While the concept of State Learning standards has been around for some time, No Child Left Behind has mandated that standards exist at the State level.